hbrobotics/ros_arduino_bridge/README.md

 #undef USE_BASE
 </pre>

-You also need to comment out the line that looks like this in the file encoder_driver.ino:
+**NOTE:** You also need to comment out the line that looks like this in the file encoder_driver.ino:

     #include "MegaEncoderCounter.h"